manuGil/online-core/docs/source/vector-analysis.rst

 Overlays
 --------

-`Vector Overlay`_ operations combine two input layers (be it a point, line or polygon layers) into a new data layer.
+|ltb| `Vector Overlay`_ operations combine two input layers (be it a point, line or polygon layers) into a new data layer.
 Vector overlay operations apply combinations of the following:

 + Intersection of the geometry
 + Spatial join of the attribute tables